seapagan/simple-toml-settings/docs/index.md

 settings = MySettings("test_app")
 ```

-The above will automatically create a TOML file in the user's home directory
+The above will automatically create a `Folder` in the user home directory called
-called `config.toml` and save the settings to it.
-If the file already exists,
+`.test_app`, a configuration file in this called 'config.toml` and then save the
+default settings to it.

-the settings will be loaded from it.
+However, if the file already exists, the settings will be loaded from it.

 The file contents for the above example would be: